 The trail starts just beyond the visitors center - the trailhead can be found on your right-hand side as you walk towards the first lookout area.
 As stated on the sign at the trailhead, this is a dangerous trail and you must be careful hiking.

 The trail follows a moderate grade along switchbacks, but considering the elevation gain over the total distance, this is certainly a difficult hike as you work your way down the eastern side of the Grand Canyon of Pennsylvania.

-Waterfalls: The creek that the trail runs along is called Little Four-Mile Run.
-This creek has several very large waterfalls that cascade at least over 50-feet high, if not closer to 80-feet or so.
-You can reach the Upper Little Four-Mile Run Falls by stopping just over half-way down the trail, which makes it an easier hike; however, to fully enjoy the entirety of this trail, your best bet is to hike all the way to the end where it intersects with the Pine Creek Trail.
+The creek that the trail runs along is called Little Four-Mile Run / Little Four Mile Run.
+This creek has several very large waterfalls that cascade at least over 50-feet high, if not closer to 80-feet or so, in combination named Little Four Mile Run Falls.
+You can reach the Upper Little Four Mile Run Falls by stopping just over half-way down the trail, which makes it an easier hike; however, to fully enjoy the entirety of this trail, your best bet is to hike all the way to the end where it intersects with the Pine Creek Trail.
 Side note: this trail literally feels like Rivendell out of Lord of the Rings - if you're into that kind of thing, this is your trail.

 Explore our Appalachian Trail (AT) section hikesMt.
 Katahdin, Maine

 Explore our Pacific Crest Trail (PCT) section hikesJMT/PCT Duck Pass Trailhead to Vermillion Valley, California